Consensys/doc.teku/docs/Concepts/Slashing-Protection.md

 For example, stop the other client to ensure it isn't signing, then set `lastSignedBlockSlot` to the current chain head slot + 1, `lastSignedAttestationSourceEpoch` to the current justified checkpoint, and set `lastSignedAttestationTargetEpoch` to the current epoch + 1.

+Start the Teku node with the validator key.

 <!-- links -->
 [YAML file is stored per validator]: #validator-slash-protection-file